ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - The smooth airflow over the wing becomes turbulent reducing lift.
 An aircraft stall results from a rapid decrease in lift caused by the separation of airflow from the wing’s surface brought on by exceeding the critical AOA.

+### Aircraft Performance
+- <span style="color:green"> Ground effect is most likely to result in which problem? </span>
+- Becoming airborne before reaching recommended takeoff speed.
+  When flown near the ground, the vertical component of airflow is restricted and modified.
+A wing operating in ground effect produces less drag and is more efficient.
+This can allow takeoff at slower than recommended speeds.

 ### Cross Country Flight
 - <span style="color:green"> When converting from true course to magnetic heading, a pilot should </span>